The Eastport Community Food Pantry

 The Eastport, Hillsmere, and Hunt Meadow neighborhood groups have been instrumental in donating all kinds of food and other essentials for the food pantry.

 Interested in volunteering?
 One does not have to be a member of the church to join in the fun.
 This is open to all.
+Join us at 10 am to help set up and we usually wrap up around 12:30 pm.
 We are grateful for the 50+ volunteers from all over the county who make this happen!

 The most efficient way for us to collect food donations is through the Anne Arundel County Food Bank, however, if you wish to contribute financially to the community food pantry, you can give online at eastportumc.org/give

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.